mattrude/therudes.com/README.md

-# This is the Source Repository for therudes.com website
+# Source Repository for therudes.com

 [![Build Status](https://travis-ci.org/mattrude/therudes.com.svg?branch=master)](https://travis-ci.org/mattrude/therudes.com)

-This site is built using the [Jekyll](https://jekyllrb.com/) scripting language.
+This is a static site, built using the [Jekyll](https://jekyllrb.com/) scripting language.

+## Modifying the site

+### Changing the Front Page

+### Changing Members Content

 ## Building the site

+This site may be build on one system, then transferred to another system to be served.
 This document will walk you threw installing this site on a [Ubuntu](https://www.ubuntu.com) server, but that does not mean it will not work on other system.

 ### Installing required software